KMKfw/kmk_firmware/README.md

 in public beta, however should handle almost all workflows without major issues**.

+You can always find the latest releases on our CDN, in [compiled and optimized](https://cdn.kmkfw.io/kmk-latest.zip) and [raw, hackable text file](https://cdn.kmkfw.io/kmk-latest.unoptimized.zip) forms.
+These follow the `master` branch here on GitHub.

 > If you need support with KMK or just want to say hi, find us in
 > [#general:kmkfw.io on Matrix](https://matrix.to/#/#general:kmkfw.io).
 Other
 > channels exist in [the same community](https://matrix.to/#/+kmk:kmkfw.io).